 Eat: The Liberty Farms duck liver pate with red onion marmalade and grilled levain, a standout from Brasserie S&P’s executive chef Adam Mali.

 Drink: Spring Hike on Mt.
-Tam cocktail featuring St. George Terroir Gin, sensei mandarin and rosemary tonic, a signature of the hotel’s Gin & Tonic Project (see the gin flight below).
+Tam cocktail featuring St. George Terroir Gin, sensei mandarin and rosemary tonic, a signature of the hotel’s Gin & Tonic Project (see the gin flight below) inside the Brasserie S&P. The restaurant’s bar boasts having one of the country’s largest gin collections — certainly of any bar in San Francisco.

 Stay: Located on the top 11 floors of San Francisco’s third-tallest building, 345 California Center, the hotel’s 158 rooms feature beds raised to offer a better look at the bay through panoramic windows, offering arguably the best views of any hotel in the city (see large image above).